BitcoinDesign/Guide/guide/designing-products/lightning-service-providers.md

 Users should always have the option to manually open channels as to not completely rely on a LSP.

-Below we cover the different ways in which a channel open service can be offered depending on user needs and trade-offs they are willing to make.
+Below, we cover the different ways in which a channel open service can be offered, depending on user needs and the trade-offs they are willing to make.

 </div>